sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 | log(`charges`) ~ log(`bmi`) + log(`age`) | Use the logs of `age` and `bmi` to predict  log(`charges`) |
 | `charges` ~ . | Use all variables to predict `charges`|

-You can use formulas to create new variables (aka feature engineering).
-This can save you from needing to re-run code to create data.
+>While you can use formulas to create new variables, the exam questions tend to have you do this in the data itself.
+For example, if taking the log transform of a `bmi`, you would add a column `log_bmi` to the data and remove the original `bmi` column.

 Below we fit a simple linear model to predict charges.